-The Office of Teacher Education (OTE) offers many services at Teachers College, including conducting professional development workshops, providing information regarding certification, NYSTCE testing, fingerprinting, and other information related to student teaching and other requirements.
+The Office of Teacher Education (OTE) offers many services at Teachers College, including conducting professional development workshops, providing information regarding certification, New York State Teacher Certification Exams, fingerprinting, and other information related to student teaching and other requirements.
 Most importantly, OTE oversees and manages the certification process, recommending candidates for certification once all institutional and NYS requirements are met.
 OTE also plays a key role in the support and documentation of student teaching, including clearance to begin the student teaching experience.